mntjones/mntjones.github.io/_posts/2018-07-11-rails_project_childcare_calendar.markdown

 ---
 layout: post
-title:      "Rails Project: Childcare Calendar"
+title:      "Rails Project: Book Club"
-date:       2018-07-11 18:58:53 +0000
+date:       2018-07-11 14:58:53 -0400
 permalink:  rails_project_childcare_calendar
 ---

-My Ruby on Rails Final Project is called Childcare Calendar (obviously, I have no marketing flair :).
-This app allows a user to create a job where they will need a caregiver.
-A caregiver will be able to see the open jobs and accept.
+My Ruby on Rails Final Project is called Book Club.
+This app is for people to review a book that was assigned to the club, see the other comments and the average rating of the book, see what the book of the month was.
+A User can also add a book to be read and reviewed, and edit and update their review for a previous book.

 ## Setup
 ### Models

-User Model  (Parent or Gaurdian) -
+User Model   -
-- has a name, password (secure), email, phone number, address, and num_of_kids

-Sitter Model (Caregiver) -
-- has a name, password (secure), email, phone number,  and hourly_rate
+- has a name, password (secure), email

-Job -
+- has many reviews
+- has many books through reviews

+Book
-- has a start_date_time, end_date_time, user_id, and sitter_id
+- has a title, author, number of pages, genre, month assigned and year assigned
-- has a method to calculate payment for the Sitter
+- has methods to calculate average rating and review count
+- has many reviews
+- has many books through reviews

+Review -
+- has comments and rating (1 - 5)
+- belongs to User and Book

-### Controllers
+### Controllers and Routes

-**Application** has the root path, and shows the Welcome page with Sign Up and Log In capabilities for both User and Sitter.
+**Application** has the root path, and shows the Welcome page with Sign Up and Log In capabilities for the User

-**Sessions** has the login and logout paths for both User and Sitter.
-At the moment, it's not DRY as much of the logic is the same, but the redirect paths and the session creation are distinct.
+**Sessions** has the login and logout paths for the User.

-**Users** has the creation of new Users and the display of the current users page.
-The show page only allows a User to view their jobs.
+**Users** has the creation of new Users and the display of the current user's page, which lists their past reviews.

-**Sitters** has the creation of new Sitters and the display of the current sitters page.
-The show page only allows a Sitter to view their jobs.
+**Books** has the creation of new Books and the display of the current book's page and list of books.

-**Jobs** has the creation of new Jobs and displays the open jobs to the Sitters.
-Once an open job is claimed, it disappears from the open job page and shows up in the Sitter and User page.
+**Reviews** has the creation of new Reviews, editing/updating of past reviews and destroying reviews.
+Reviews are nested resources inside Users (edit/update/destroy) and Books (new/create).

 ## Using the App

-Users:
-A User would sign up or log in.
-They would then be redirected to their home page, which lists all of their jobs, open or claimed (past and upcoming).
-A User may also add a new job.
-If a job is open (unclaimed by a Sitter), the user may either update or delete it.
-A User can log out.
+A User would sign up or log in through the Welcome page.
+They would then be redirected to their home page, which lists the books they've reviewed, with their comments.
+The User has an option to edit or delete each individual review.
+Each book title is a link to the Book page, where a user can view all of the comments made about the book and see the average rating.
+At the end of the user home page, they also have an option to view the list of books or to log out.

-Sitters:
-A Sitter would sign up or log in.
-They would be directed to their home page, which lists all of their claimed jobs.
-A Sitter may also view a list of open jobs, and be allowed to claim them.
-Once claimed, the job would disappear from the open job page and appear on the Sitter's home page.
-A Sitter can log out.

-## To be Implemented in V2
-- A check to make sure the sitter is not double booked
-- Allowed to update profile for both Sitter and User
-- Show stats ?
+The list of Books has all of the information about all of the books.
+At the end of the page, a user has the option to go back to the user home page, or to add a new book.
+Each book title is a link to the individual book page.

+On the book home page (for each title), a user has the option to add a review.
+If they have previously reviewed the book, a user would then be redirected to the edit page and allowed to update their previous review.
+On this page, a user can also redirect to the Book list or the user home page.

 ## Challenges
-One of my first challenges was figuring out the associations and which parameters belonged in which model.
-I began to code to get routes working, and changed things around to better suit my program.
-In the beginning, I had the address and phone numbers in the job model, but moved them to the User and Sitter models, as I felt they better belonged to those models.

-Another big challenge was getting the new jobs to work properly.
-The first issue was being able to visualize how they were to be presented, and how to get them properly assigned and showing up on the individual show pages.
+One of my challenges was determining what actions were going to be available on which pages.
+I moved things around a lot to try to get a logical flow to the pages.

+Another challenge is determining which validations I needed and to make sure they worked as expected.
+An example is that I need the rating of the book to be from 1-5.
+I misused the wording to do this check, and suddenly my reviews were no longer saving.
+Another difficult validation was the year assigned for the Book model.
+I wanted to make sure that is was a 4 digit year, beginning with 19 or 20.
+I was able to do some web searching to help with the regex, and check terms.
+One validation that I did not include, but will at a later time, is the check for proper email format.

 ## Summary
 This project has incorporated a lot of skills and programing logic.
-I feel more confident with routing and forms, and look forward to using this app for my own family!
+I feel more confident with routing and forms, and look forward to using this app!
 Overall, I am very pleased with this experience, as I felt it was both fun and challenging.
+I got some experience with some app presentation skills, such as using the "fields with errors" to show users why their form submittal failed.

 As I learn more and get more "professional," I'm going to need to improve presentation.
 I was able to do a little style with how things are presented, but no where near what a deployed web app would look like.
 I look forward to learning Javascript and incorporating that into my web apps.